neurobin/rnm/rnm.md

 Each name string taken from this file is applied to each file, thus if there's 100 name strings in this file, their will be 100 rename only.
 All these name strings are parsed the same way as regular name strings given with *-ns* option with an additional rule */l/* (line number).

 The generated/extracted name/namestring becomes available through the name string rule */nsf/*.
-If an explicit *-ns* (or *-rs* and its equivalents) option is not given on the command line, '/nsf/' is taken as the name string i.e the new name will be the string expanded by */nsf/*.
+If an explicit *-ns* (or *-rs* and its equivalents) option is not given on the command line, '/nsf/' is taken as the name string by default i.e the new name will be the string expanded by */nsf/*.

 A null terminated name string file is that one where name strings (i.e filenames) are terminated with null character instead of newline (*\\n*).
 These are generally binary files and can be generated with other tools.